-Introduction to Operations and Supply Chain Management in Cuba
+Introduction to Operations and Supply Chain Management in Prague

 Introduction to Operations and Supply Chain Management, BA 360, is a 3 unit course that provides an overview of the introductory managerial concepts and quantitative techniques associated with the design, execution, and management of production and operations systems in manufacturing and services.
 Global impacts on operations and the influence of political, social, legal and regulatory, environmental and technological issues will be integrated in discussion on various topics.
-Students in this Study Abroad program, hosted at the University of Cienfuegos, Cuba, will have firsthand opportunity to visit and analyze operations of multiple international production facilities.
+Students in this Study Abroad program will have firsthand opportunity to visit and analyze operations of multiple international production facilities.

 All participants are required to register in the following SDSU course, offered through the College of Extended Studies (CES):